Cavalera Conspiracy: Pandemonium (2013–2016)

-Psychosis (2017–present)
+Psychosis and touring old Sepultura material (2017–2022)

 In May 2017, it was announced that Cavalera Conspiracy had entered The Platinum Underground Studios in Phoenix, Arizona with producer Arthur Rizk (Code Orange, Power Trip, Inquisition) to record their fourth studio album and follow-up to 2014's Pandemonium.
 They had revealed the album title as Psychosis, and a release date of November 17, 2017.
 The band also announced that a studio documentary titled The Conspiracy Diaries was being produced simultaneously by Horns Up Rocks!
 On December 1, ahead of the band's European Headbangers Ball Tour under the "Max and Iggor Return to Roots" banner, Marc Rizzo dropped out, citing a "dire family emergency" and was replaced by Soulfly bassist Mike Leon.
 Cavalera Conspiracy were rumored to be touring with Sepultura in early 2018, which would have been the first time in over 20 years that the Cavalera brothers shared the stage with their former band; however, this proved to be false.

-Style, lyrics and reception
+Re-recording Bestial Devastation and Morbid Visions (2023–present)

+In April 2023 it was announced that Max and Igor had re-recorded the first two Sepultura releases, Bestial Devastation (1985) and Morbid Visions (1986).
+The first re-recorded track, "Morbid Visions" (from the album of the same name) was released on May 12, along with the title track from Bestial Devastation on June 16.
+Both re-recorded albums were released on July 14, 2023 under the Cavalera Conspiracy name on streaming sites, but using the name Cavalera on physical editions.
+Max's son Igor Amadeus Cavalera was recruited as studio and touring bassist for this period, while Possessed guitarist Daniel Gonzalez recorded lead guitar.
+Pig Destroyer bassist and former Lody Kong and Healing Magic guitarist (both bands of Igor Amadeus) Travis Stone was recruited to perform lead guitar on the Morbid Devastation Tour that year.

+In June 2025, Cavalera announced a series of tour dates for the following fall, with support from Fear Factory and limited scheduled appearances by Slayer and Lamb of God.
+The Cavalera brothers stated that they would be playing the Sepultura album Chaos A.D. in its entirety at the performances.